elucian/bee/syntax/overview.md

 ## Methods

-An method is named "rule" that can have parameters and create multiple results.
+An aspect is named "rule" that can have parameters and create multiple results.

 **pattern**
 ```